This article was originally published in 2017 but has been updated to include relevant content and additional information.

-A warm or cold front is defined by change in temperatures and wind direction.
-Warm fronts are usually on the leading edge of a low pressure system, which is generally on the northeastern side, bringing warmer temperatures from the south, northward.
-On weather maps they are defined as red half-circles that point in the direction that the front is moving.
+Warm fronts usually form on the leading edge of a low pressure system, which is generally on the northeastern side, bringing warmer temperatures from the south, northward.
+On weather maps, they are defined as red half-circles that point in the direction that the front is moving.

-Because warm air is less dense and lighter than cold air, as the warm air moves through it gradually advances over the cold air mass – or gradual frontal lifting.
-This process allows for clouds and precipitation to develop ahead of the frontal boundary.
+Rain occurs on the leading edge of a warm front.
+Since warm air is less dense than cold air, it gradually advances over the cold air in a process called gradual frontal lifting and allows for precipitation to develop ahead of the frontal boundary.

 The AcuRite Atlas™ and AcuRite Iris™ wireless weather stations can measure the passage of frontal boundaries right at your home!
 By observing rapid increases in temperature combined with drastic wind shifts, your home weather station can detect warm fronts!
 You can also watch for the precipitation that falls ahead of the warm front because monitoring rainfall is important for our home and garden!

 Cold fronts and warm fronts are both defined by a sudden change in temperature and a drastic change in wind direction.
 The difference between these two types of fronts is where the precipitation occurs.
 Precipitation develops ahead of warm fronts, whereas it develops along and behind cold fronts — important to remember when wanting to measure rainfall!